 Trick-or-Treating is such a fun family event, but one factor that can often be overlooked is the pet safety concerns surrounding Halloween candy.

-Halloween candy might be tasty to us, but even a piece of Halloween candy can be toxic to our furry friends.
-Be aware of what treats pose the greatest issues, come up with a plan to keep your stash from the pets and learn the signs and symptoms if you think your pet may have gotten into something they shouldn’t.
+Halloween candy might be tasty to us, but even a piece of Halloween candy can be toxic to your furry friends.
+Be aware of what treats pose the greatest issues, come up with a plan to keep your stash from the pets and learn the signs if you think your pet may have gotten into something they shouldn’t.

 Trick-Or-Treat: Three Halloween candies that aren’t so sweet for your pet

-Chocolate is the number one pet toxicity claim during this “howliday” season.
+Chocolate is the number one pet toxicity claim during this holiday season.
 Trupanion historically has received over 5,056 claims for chocolate ingestion over the years.
 That is a lot of chocolate consumption for our four-legged friends.
-If you feel your pet has possibly consumed chocolate, there are some key symptoms you can be on the look-out for.
-“Symptoms can range from stomach issues to vomiting, diarrhea, increased heart rate, and restlessness/hyperactivity,” states Trupanion On-Site Veterinary Technician Aubrey Halvorsen.
+If you feel your pet has possibly consumed chocolate, there are some key signs you can be on the look-out for.
+“Signs can range from stomach issues to vomiting, diarrhea, increased heart rate, and restlessness/hyperactivity,” states Trupanion Veterinary Technician Aubrey Halvorsen.

 Although Xylitol is not a Halloween candy, the ingredient is in numerous treats in much of the candy in your trick-or-treat bag (or purse)… Xylitol can be found in items such as sugar-free gum, mints, and lozenges.
 If you feel your pet may have ingested Xylitol, please seek veterinary care immediately.
 “Dogs can become hypoglycemic, have vomiting, weakness, and can even collapse,” observes Halvorsen.